Hot Dog Bun Stuffing Recipe

 Cover the casserole dish with foil and bake at 350 degrees for 30 minutes.
 Then remove the foil and let the stuffing cook for another 10 – 15 minutes so that it gets crispy on top.

-When this Hot Dog Bun Stuffing Recipe is finished cooking, garnish the top with chopped parsley and serve.
+When the stuffing is finished cooking, garnish the top with chopped parsley and serve.
 I promise the kids are going to flip for this stuffing recipe.
 I know mine did.

 Homemade Sausage Stuffing Recipe